Figure 2: The Basic Anatomy of the Heart (Martini et al., 2006)

 Coronary Arteries

 Although the heart pumps blood to the entire body, it does not directly pump blood to itself.
 This is the job of the coronary arteries which supply blood to the muscle tissue of the heart.
 These originate from the base of the aorta and each time the heart contracts the blood moves through these.
 Coronary arteries often become clogged with plaques and can require angiography to determine blockages and if surgery is required.
-The coronary arteries are composed of three main layers of cells: the tunica intima, tunica media, and the tunica adventitia.
-The tunica intima composes the innermost endothelial layers.
-The tunica media contains the smooth muscular layers which are responsible for constriction/dilation.
-The tunica adventitia consists of the connective tissue (elastin and collagen) within the vasa vasorum.

 The heart beats through the proper functioning of the action potential system of the Sinoatrial Node (In the right atrium) which contains pacemaker cells that send an action potential to the Atrioventricular Node (Bottom of right atrium).
 The bundle branches further allow conduction of the action potential and branch out into the Purkinje Fibers of the right ventricle.
 The electrical impulses are autonomically controlled by the nervous system.